systemd/systemd/docs/HOME_DIRECTORY.md

 the file system, the home directory is automatically and recursively `chown()`ed to the correct UID.

-Depending on the `discard` setting of the user record either the backing loopback file is `fallocate()`ed during activation, or the mounted file system is `FITRIM`ed after mounting, to ensure the setting is correctly enforced.
+Depending on the `luksDiscard` setting of the user record either the backing loopback file is `fallocate()`ed during activation, or the mounted file system is `FITRIM`ed after mounting, to ensure the setting is correctly enforced.

+When deactivating a home directory, the file system or block device is trimmed or extended as configured in the `luksOfflineDiscard` setting of the user record.